Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 Source: Smurfit Kappa Earnings Conference Call Transcript

 Years of innovation in designing eco-friendly packaging solutions, combined with cutting edge service lines based on years of experience with the world's largest brands provides unique and very hard to replicate competitive advantage.
-Smurfit Kappa's large international footprint and scale on the other hand allows it to fully capitalize on this trend and retain customers.
+Smurfit Kappa's large international footprint and scale, on the other hand, allows it to fully capitalize on this trend and retain customers.

 Efficiency Matters

-As packaging is a highly localized business, it is crucial that assets are strategically positioned close to customers manufacturing sites.
+As packaging is a highly localized business, it is crucial that assets are strategically positioned close to customers' manufacturing sites.
 The well-positioned and competitive assets of Smurfit Kappa were quoted as one of the main reasons for the acquisition offer made by International Paper in 2018.

 Source: International Paper Company Revised Proposal To Acquire Smurfit Kappa - Slideshow